Important facts about this roll:

 - M685, Records Relating to Enrollment of Eastern Cherokee by Guion Miller, 1908-1910.
 This publication includes the final roll, testimony of witnesses, and copies of the earlier census rolls used to make the final determinations.

-A brief history of the Guion Miller Roll can be found on Fold3.com and the microfilm publications.
-Visit our Online Catalog for the full archival records description: National Archives Identifier 300329.
+The microfilm publications provide a brief history of the Guion Miller Roll.
+Visit the Online Catalog for the full archival records description: National Archives Identifier 300329.